 Two years of general education to become a well-rounded citizen of the world, and then two years of intense, amazing architecture studio and supplemental courses.

-Harvard University Graduate School of Design, Cambridge, MA, US, MArch, Architecture
+Harvard University, Cambridge, MA, US, MArch, Architecture